release-change/release-change/README.md

         - name: Release
           env:
             RELEASE_TOKEN: ${{ secrets.RELEASE_TOKEN }}
+            ISSUE_PR_TOKEN: ${{ secrets.GITHUB_TOKEN }} # to be able to comment on issues and pull requests, close issues and tag pull requests using the GitHub Actions bot
             NPM_TOKEN: ${{ secrets.NPM_TOKEN }}
             NPM_CONFIG_PROVENANCE: true # to be able to publish to NPM with provenance
           run: pnpx release-change